 To get started draining your hot water heater, you only need a few simple supplies.
 Roll up your sleeves and check out the video below for some tips on how to drain the water heater tank!
 The type of water heater tank may vary from the one that’s in the video but the order of operations we listed below is the same.

-Step 4: Lead the hose to a drain or to the lawn
+Lead the hose to a drain or the lawn

-Step 10: Then open back up the water supply to the water heater tank
+Ten open back up the water supply to the water heat tank

-Step 11: Finally, once it’s full, turn the heat source back on to the desired temperature
+Finally, once it’s full, turn the heat source back on the desired temperature

 The whole process above will take around 2 hours, depending on the size of your tank and whether or not you have all the supplies.
 What do you do in the meantime as you’re resolving your particular scenario?
 Is the foul water safe to drink and use?

 According to the EPA you are most likely safe to use the water.
 The EPA has what’s called Secondary Standards.
 These are standards that basically say what levels are okay when it comes to the aesthetic of the water.
 It goes over substances that may cause somewhat unpleasant factors in the water that may affect the taste, color, or smell.